Dan O'Brien: Personal bests

+Retirement

+O'Brien announced his retirement from the decathlon on July 8, 2004.

 Other athletics

 O'Brien broke the world record for the fastest game of hopscotch on Chelsea Piers on May 7, 2009.
 He established a record of 81 seconds, breaking the old mark by two seconds.

 Shortly following the 2010 MLB season, O'Brien began working with San Francisco Giants third baseman Pablo Sandoval, in an effort to help the struggling slugger lose weight.

-Modeling/Product endorsements
+Modeling and product endorsements

 In the late 1990s, Dan O'Brien appeared in ads for Italian designer Versace.